khzhang2/FD_Simulator/README.md

 Agent based model.

 ## Deomonstration animation
 N_v represents number of idle riders, N_b represents number of accumulated order batches, p is the customer matching probability, pp is the rider matching probability.
+The merchant node size represents the number of accumulated orders in this merchant.

 <img src="./res_img/demo.gif" width="750">